 What is it?

 These free concerts, Les Siestes electroniques, are for the daring: those willing to make the effort of taking a few steps into the heart of the city centre.
-More of a proposition than an invitation somehow, the mission of this free festival is to stimulate rather than convince, to entertain rather than persuade.
+The mission of this free festival is to stimulate rather than convince, to offer the opportunity to discover new music rather than persuade.
 The concept of “Siesta”, with its ambiance of gentle relaxation and pleasure, is therefore at the centre of our intentions.

 Why should you come to Les Siestes Electroniques?